priyasavaliya20-collab/Calculative-Foundation/Calculative Foundation/README.md

 🧬 **Insight:** Singular values are **787.4, 23.4, 10.1, 6.2, 5.3** — the first singular value alone accounts for **~99.9% of the total "energy"** in the data.
 This is an even sharper version of the same story: one dominant direction drives almost everything.

-✅ **Conclusion:** In image compression or recommender systems, this is exactly why keeping just the top 1–2 singular values/vectors reconstructs the data almost perfectly — the same principle applies here.

 ---